Facebook, Google, Twitter CEOs to tell senators changing liability law will destroy how we communicate online

-The CEOs of Facebook, Google, and Twitter released prepared remarks on Tuesday that warn against repealing Section 230, the legal statute that protects the social networks from liability for their users' posts.
+The CEOs of Facebook, Google and Twitter released prepared remarks on Tuesday that warn against repealing Section 230, the statute that protects the social networks from liability for their users' posts.
 The remarks were released in advance of Wednesday's hearing with the Senate Commerce Committee.

-The CEOs have been called in front of the Senate Commerce Committee because lawmakers on both sides of the aisle are concerned about how each moderates, or sometimes fails to moderate, content posted by users.
+The CEOs have been called in front of the committee because lawmakers on both sides of the aisle are concerned about how each company moderates, or sometimes fails to moderate, content posted by users.

-The Senate Commerce Committee will examine Section 230 of the Communications Decency Act, a statute that has provided tech platforms immunity from legal liability for their users' posts since the late 1990s.
+The committee will examine Section 230 of the Communications Decency Act, a statute that has provided tech platforms immunity from legal liability for their users' posts since the late 1990s.
 In recent years, as tech companies face more scrutiny over their content moderation practices and ad-driven business models, the law has attracted bipartisan criticism for its broad protections.

 Weakening or removing Section 230 will also lead to more speech removal on social media networks, Dorsey argues, and will further limit the networks' ability to address harmful content.